bugale/bugroup-checks/README.md

 - `requiredChecksMaxCount`: The maximum number of required checks.
 If this number is found, no waiting for newer jobs will be done.
 Defaults to 0 (no limit).

+- `requiredChecksGithubEvents`: A new-line separated list of RegExes matching Github events, that required checks must have been run for.
+  Defaults to 'pull_request'.
+Leave empty to avoid checking.

 ### Output Parameters

 - `allChecks`: A JSON of checks returned by the last call to GitHubs listForRef